stefanom/dag/README.md

 Dag is a tool for thought (tft) that helps you think of dependency maps.

+Use it directly in your browser at https://stefanom.github.io/dag/

 ![Dag Screenshot](https://github.com/stefanom/dag/blob/main/images/dag.png?raw=true)

 ## What are dependency maps?